IrinaVKuznetsova/CirGO/Py2+/README.md

 Running under Unix/Linux
 ======

 ### INSTALLATION GUIDE

 1. Open Unix terminal

 2. Install *virtualenv* tool on your Unix terminal if you have not installed already.
-This tool allows to create isolated Python environment.
+This tool allows to create isolated Python environment
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Example** (Install virtual environment): `$ pip install virtualenv`

 3. Also install *pip* tool if you have not installed yet.
 Pip designed for managing software written in Python.
-A good introduction on how to setup virtual environment, and install required modules can be found at the [blog](https://www.dabapps.com/blog/introduction-to-pip-and-virtualenv-python/).
+A good introduction on how to setup virtual environment, and install required modules can be found at the [blog](https://www.dabapps.com/blog/introduction-to-pip-and-virtualenv-python/)
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Example** (Install pip): `$ sudo apt-get install python-pip`

 4. Create a virtual environment.
 Virtual environment acts as an isolated platform where you can install all required packages for the specific project without modifying existing projects.
-For example, if your computer has Python 2.7, you can easily install Python 3+ without affecting Python 2+.
+For example, if your computer has Python 2.7, you can easily install Python 3+ without affecting Python 2+
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Example** (Create a new environment ): `$ virtualenv SelectEnvirName`

-5. Activate created virtual environment.
+5. Activate created virtual environment
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Example** (Create a new environment ): `$ source SelectEnvirName/bin/activate`

 7. Download the CirGO software from GitHub repository as zip folder (*Clone or Download*; *Download ZIP*).
 Unzip folder into a directory of your choice.
-For example, to the desktop.
+For example, to the desktop

-8. Navigate Unix/Linux terminal to the *setup.py* script of the CirGO software, which is located at the *docs* folder.
+8. Navigate Unix/Linux terminal to the *setup.py* script of the CirGO software, which is located at the *docs* folder
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Example** (Navigate to *docs* folder): `(SelectEnvirName)$ cd YOURPATH\CirGO-master\docs`

 9. Create a source distribution for the CirGO package.
-This step generates two folders *CirGO.egg-info* and *dist*.
+This step generates two folders *CirGO.egg-info* and *dist*
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Example** (Create a source distribution) : `(SelectEnvirName)$ python setup.py sdist`

 10. Navigate to the *dist* folder and install CirGO package.